basho/basho_docs/source/languages/en/riak/theory/concepts/strong-consistency.md

 ## Strong vs. Eventual Consistency

 If you successfully write a key in a strongly consistent system, the next successful read of that key is guaranteed to show that write.
 Writes that meet this criterion are known as [atomic updates](http://en.wikipedia.org/wiki/Atomicity_(database_systems)).
-Strong consistency means that you simply never see out-of-date values.
+Strong consistency means that a client simply never sees out-of-date values.
 The drawback is that some writes may fail if a node is unreachable.

 In an eventually consistent system, on the other hand, a read may return an out-of-date value if the object is read from a yet-to-be-replicated node.
 The advantage of this approach is that data can remain highly available even when some nodes in the cluster are down.